LimKianAn/xcluster/README.md

 └── xcluster
 ```

+COMMENT: explain mini-lab briefly, most of the people will not know what it is.

-Download the prerequisite of [*mini-lab*](https://github.com/metal-stack/mini-lab#requirements).
+Download the prerequisites of [*mini-lab*](https://github.com/metal-stack/mini-lab#requirements).
 Then,

 ```bash
 cd mini-lab
 make
 ```

 It's going to take some time to finish.
-From time to tiem, do
+From time to time, do

 ```bash
 docker-compose run metalctl machine ls
 ```

+COMMENT: explain what happens in the background now?

 Till you see **Waiting** under **LAST EVENT** as follows: